 Vinegar is acidic.
-This acidic nature makes it effective in loosening minerals deposited on the bathroom tiles without causing any damages to our fixtures.
+This acidic nature makes it effective in loosening minerals deposited on the bathroom tiles without causing any damage to our fixtures.
 For this, we have to prepare a 50:50 solution of vinegar and water.

-Then we have to warm the solution for few minutes and we can spray the solution on bathroom tiles, glass surfaces such as shower doors, sinks, floors, and bathtubs.
+Then we have to warm the solution for a few minutes and we can spray the solution on bathroom tiles, glass surfaces such as shower doors, sinks, floors, and bathtubs.

 Vinegar can also be used to clean limescale from faucets and showerheads.
 To remove stubborn stains, soak a towel in vinegar and wrap it around the showerhead or tap for a few hours before cleaning it away with a cloth.

 Vinegar should not be used to clean marble or natural stone floors because the acid in vinegar may cause further staining.